-Plan good questions before the sales call, and don’t just ask a general canned questions.
+Plan good questions before the sales call, and don’t just ask general canned questions.
 Tailor your questions for the specific customer, the call situation, and the information needed.
-If you don’t have time to plan the questions and customize them for the specific sales call, then it's better for you not to ask any questions.
+If you don’t have time to plan the questions and customize them for the specific sales call, then you're better not to ask any questions.

 When asking a good question, consider the following four fundamental questioning techniques:

 1. Plan your questions.

 Good selling technique dictates that you plan your call, and indeed, many sales representatives plan what they are going to say to the customer.
 However, the really good ones also plan what questions they are going to ask that will create good engagement.